[Music/Culture] Leo Palayeng: Memoirs of an Elephant Warrior

 Bwola dance: Royal dance, the most peaceful dance performed for the Kings, Chiefs on their arrivals, before speech after speech, and leaving the venues or even when being buried or coronated.
 It consists of very many different patterns accordance with the kind of leadership they raise from..

-Nanga & Nanga Larumu: These re two types of Nanga plays, the normal Nanga goes in more lines with what people dance in courtship which means the man & woman or the married re still be celebrating their love and or maintaining communications in both sadness or joy, but when its Nanga Larumu this is more philosophical plays, norms and riddles of Acholi people, its very rich kind of music presentation that may be to tell past to present events, or an innocent depressed personality who feel neglected or by hard luck has lost all his important purpose to live with happiness. if in hard situation the person presenting the songs even alone on his own there they may be risks to commit suicide if not attended to for proper counselling by the person they may love, its the music that calls for more attention than anything.
-From all these I feel Nanga larumu is of more value to me, Culturally there re ratings when the musician would become crowned for preserving the oral traditions that has to be passed from generation to another, you have to be good enough to remember all the past and present event of cultural important history weather good or bad, my acoustic works album KIBOO OLEYO TONG KICOL falls in such unique categories that my Royal leaders appreciate as the best modern contribution into the traditional arts for our people & the rest of the world.
+Nanga & Nanga Larumu: These are two types of Nanga plays, the normal Nanga goes in more lines with what people dance in courtship which means the man & woman or the married are still celebrating their love and or maintaining communications in both sadness or joy, but when its Nanga Larumu this is more philosophical plays, norms and riddles of Acholi people, its very rich kind of music presentation that may be to tell past to present events, or an innocent depressed personality who feel neglected or by hard luck has lost all his important purpose to live with happiness.
+From all these I feel Nanga Larumu is of more value to me, Culturally there are ratings when the musician would become crowned for preserving the oral traditions that has to be passed from generation to another, you have to be good enough to remember all the past and present event of cultural important history whether good or bad.
+My acoustic works album KIBOO OLEYO TONG KICOL falls in such unique categories that my Royal leaders appreciate as the best modern contribution into the traditional arts for our people & the rest of the world.

 Otole & Myel Lyel: These re war dances with close battle moves patterns